Monday, March 18, 2019

 Review

 The third in the series, JOHNNY ENGLISH STRIKES AGAIN, follows the eponymous secret agent as he comes to terms with the age of digital technology.
-What began as an intentional spoof of the James Bond franchise in 2003 became obsolete.
-The success of Spy and Kingsman for their off-colour humour and gratuitous violence paved the way for this trend of modern spy-fi action spoofs.
+What began as an intentional spoof of the James Bond franchise in 2003 has since become obsolete.
+The success of Spy and Kingsman with their off-colour humour and gratuitous violence paved the way for this trend of modern spy-fi action spoofs.
 However, the filmmakers have insisted on keeping the lighthearted approach on STRIKES AGAIN, like its predecessors.
-The movie is a sheer farce, given its slapstick with the spy tropes in exhaustion and all done before.
+The movie is a sheer farce, given its exhausting use of slapstick and spy tropes that have become clichéd.
 In a nod to the digital age, Johnny's virtual reality addiction has hilarious consequences.

-Rowan Atkinson is back into his secret agent character for the third time.
+Rowan Atkinson is back in his secret agent character for the third time.
 He appeared to have gotten over being middle-aged and semi-retired from the last Johnny English movie.
-Despite being a little over-the-top, we are glad that Atkinson has returned for the camera.
-Olga Kurylenko has once been a Bond girl in Quantum of Solace.
+Despite being a little over the top, we are glad that Atkinson has returned for the camera.
+Olga Kurylenko was once a Bond girl in Quantum of Solace.
 But ten years later, she acts her way into the spoof of the franchise and portrays Johnny's love interest, Ophelia.
-Emma Thompson has been through comedy and drama, and here in this movie, her role as England's Prime Minister comes off as too scatty for her.
+Emma Thompson has experience with both comedy and drama, and in this movie, her role as England's Prime Minister comes off as too scatty for her.

-Be on the lookout for Charles Dance and Michael Gambon as they both have cameo roles as retired secret agents who got incapacitated accidentally by Johnny English.
+Be on the lookout for Charles Dance and Michael Gambon as they both have cameo roles as retired secret agents who Johnny English accidentally incapacitates.

-Overall, STRIKES AGAIN may either be a continuation or a conclusion to the character conceived by the veteran British comedian for cinematic purposes.
-The film is not, by all means, perfect, but still a funny take on the spy-fi genre.
+Overall, STRIKES AGAIN may be either a continuation or a conclusion to the character conceived by the veteran British comedian for cinematic purposes.
+The film is not, by all means, perfect, but it's still a funny take on the spy-fi genre.

 Star rating: (7/10) Good Movie